Job interview: how to read a recruiter's body language

 This can be much harder to detect, so here are a few key details that are often a bad sign.
-The goal is to spot them as quickly as possible and then to turn the tables in your favour.
+The goal is to spot them as quickly as possible and then to turn the tables in your favor.

 If the recruiter scratches their cheek, it’s considered to be a sign of annoyance and irritation.
 Think about what you might have said or implied so that you may correct this.

-If they move forward in their chair while you are talking, and then suddenly move backwards, they are withdrawing from communication.
+If they move forward in their chair while you are talking, and then suddenly move backward, they are withdrawing from communication.
 In other words, something you’ve said has displeased them or made them think twice.
 You’ll then have to pull them back into the conversation.
 The best way to do this is to ask them a specific question about the position or about the company in general.
-So make sure to read up on the company beforehand so that you have some questions at the ready.
+So make sure to read up on the company beforehand so that you have some questions ready.

 If the recruiter is stressed, you will hear it, as the voice becomes curt and staccato when under pressure.
 Listen to how quickly they’re speaking: if it’s getting faster, it means you need to move on.

 If the recruiter puts their finger on their mouth, it’s because they’re waiting for you to finish your answer, but more importantly because they really want to have their turn to speak.
 So it’s important to keep it short so as to make time for them to speak.
 An interview is first and foremost about having a discussion.